purplehippogum/BinaryDefender/GameDesignDoc.md

   * Enemies come in the form of English letters
   * **Strong/slow** enemies will come in the form of bold letters, while _weak/fast_ enemies will be italicized letters
   * Enemies spawn at random locations outside of the screen, moving directly towards the player

-## Controls
-#### Mouse is used for all control
-  * Player faces the direction of the mouse
-  * Left-click anywhere outside of the HUD and score display to shoot in that direction
-  * Left-click on a digit in the score display to gain the corresponding ability
-  * Right-click to use special weapon
-  * Mouse wheel changes projectile type